A CENTURY IN THE MAKING

 VISION: The refueling station for our greatest asset — our people.

-FUNCTION: A modern, communal space on the Fourth Floor designed for staff to recharge, hold informal team huddles and build internal community.
+FUNCTION: A modern, communal space on the Fourth Floor designed for staff to recharge, clear their minds and hold informal team huddles.

-IMPACT: Recognizes that world-changing ideas often start over a cup of coffee or a shared meal, providing the comfort and professional amenities our team deserves.
+IMPACT: Recognizes that world-changing ideas often start over a cup of coffee, providing a relaxed atmosphere and the professional comfort our team deserves to spark organic internal community.

 SOCIETY FOR SCIENCE RECEPTION